-The vibrant red ruby is a precious stone known for its deep color.
-It is one of the most expensive gemstones available - the purer red the color, the more valuable the stone.
+The vibrant red ruby is a precious stone known for its deep colour.
+It is one of the most expensive gemstones available - the purer red the colour, the more valuable the stone.
 The ruby is a stone of nobility, said to promote confidence and represent passionate commitment.

-Rubies have traditionally been a popular choice for engagement rings because of their color being associated with romance.
+Rubies have traditionally been a popular choice for engagement rings because of their colour being associated with romance.
 A ruby engagement ring is bold and invokes thoughts of passion and deep love.